 Instead of junk food, choose foods that are:

 - High in protein

-- Low in sugar (sugar provides only empty calories) or carbohydrates
+- Low in sugar (sugar provides only empty calories) or refined carbohydrates high in fiber

 Other nutrients your baby needs are:

 - Iron, for the baby's blood supply.
 It also prevents anemia in the mother.

 - Folic acid, for reducing the risk for spina bifida (incomplete closing of the spinal column), anencephaly (defect of the brain), and other birth defects.